dbos-inc/dbos-docs/docs/tutorials/stored-proc-tutorial.md

 For information about all of the compiler's command line options, please see the [DBOS Compiler reference page](../api-reference/dbos-compiler.md)
 :::

-You can deploy your app's stored procedures to the database via [Database Schema Management](../cloud-tutorials/database-management.md#database-schema-management).
+You can deploy add `npx dbosc deploy` to your [database migration commands](../cloud-tutorials/database-management.md#database-schema-management) to run it alongside other schema migrations.
-Deploying your app's stored procedures via Database Schema Management is essential for DBOS Cloud deployment.
+Deploying your app's stored procedures via Database Schema Management is required for DBOS Cloud deployment.

-To deploy your stored procedures via Database Schema Management, add a call to `npx dbosc deploy` to the `database.migrate` section of your app's [`dbos-config.yaml` file](../api-reference/configuration.md).

 ```yaml
 database: